delaneyj/datastar/backends/go/site/static/md/reference/plugins_backend.md

 | `data: vt false`                | Turns off View-Transitions on Datastar messages.
 Defaults to `true`.                                                    |
 | `data: fragment`                | The HTML fragment to merge into the DOM.                                                                                |

-Note that `script` tags are not executed by the browser when merged into the DOM in this way.
+**Note:** `script` tags are not executed by the browser when merged into the DOM in this way.
 You should use signals and event listeners to instead.

 ### datastar-signal